How to Determine Consulting Fees

 How much experience you have in your industry influences how much you can charge.
 You want to do research to make sure that you aren’t overvaluing or undervaluing your level of experience.
 Different industries have different rates for projects, so your area of expertise and the scope of the project will influence your pricing model and consultant arrangement.

 The competitive landscape and your physical location are the final components that will influence your consulting fees.
-While you don’t need to mirror your competition’s prices, it’s important to weigh in how much others are charging to remain competitive.
-Your general location will also play a part in your pricing — consultants living in London, for example, can often charge higher consulting fees.
+While you don’t need to mirror your competition’s prices, it’s important to weigh up how much others are charging to remain competitive.
+Your general location will also play a part in your pricing — consultants living in cities, for example, can often charge higher consulting fees.

 What kind of fee structure should I use?